-Guidelines of the Code Corporate Governance Practices of the Company 7.1 The RC, regulated by a set of written terms of reference, comprises three members, all of whom are independent non-executive directors.
+of the Code Corporate Governance Practices of the Company 7.1 The RC, regulated by a set of written terms of reference, comprises four members, all of whom are independent non-executive directors.
 The names of the members of the RC are disclosed in Table 2.
 The principal function of the RC is to ensure that a formal and transparent procedure is in place for fixing the remuneration framework for the Board and key management personnel of the Group.
 7.2 Under its terms of reference, the RC is responsible for reviewing and recommending a remuneration framework for the Board and the Company's key management personnel.
-The RC considers all aspects of remuneration namely, director's fees, salaries, allowances and other benefits-in-kind.
+The RC considers all aspects of remuneration namely, director's fees, salaries, allowances, bonuses, share-based incentives and awards and other benefits-in-kind.
 All remuneration matters are ultimately approved by the Board.
 The RC's recommendation for directors' fees had been made in consultation with the Chairman of the Board and had been endorsed by the entire Board, following which the recommendation is tabled for shareholders' approval at the Company's AGM.
 No member of the RC or the Board participated in the deliberation of his own remuneration.
 7.3 No independent consultant is engaged for advising on the remuneration of all directors.
 7.4 The Service Agreements of the executive directors are for a period of three years and will expire on the date on which the AGM of the Company is held immediately subsequent to the third anniversary of the Service Agreements.
 There are no onerous compensation commitments on the part of the Company in the event of an early termination of the service of the executive directors.

-Level and Mix c of Remuneration Principle 8: The level and structure of remuneration should be aligned with the long-term interest and risk policies of the company, and should be appropriate to attract, retain and motivate (a) the directors to provide
+Level and Mix of Remuneration